Xenrathe/JS-BattleTreats/README.md

 ## To-do List:

 - Kennel button for random placement
+- Move drag/drop into its own js file
 - improve the dotmatrix some
 - allow cancelling of new game
 - instructions for placing dogs - overlap neighbor's yard?